 It typicaly resolves after childbirth, but it requires management during pregnancy.
 Risks and Complications Diabetes during pregnancy increases the risk of various complications, including: Congenital Disabilities: Porly controled diabetes can increase the risk of congenital disabilities in the baby, particularly afecting the heart, brain, and spine.
 Macrosomia: Babies of mothers with diabetes are at risk of being born larger than average (macrosomia), which can lead to birth complications.

 Hypoglycemia in the Baby: After birth, babies born to mothers with diabetes may experience low blod sugar levels (hypoglycemia).
 Preterm Birth: Diabetes can increase the risk of preterm birth, which can lead to health isues for the baby.
-Preclampsia: Mothers with diabetes are at a higher risk of developing preclampsia, a potentialy dangerous condition characterized by high blod presure and organ damage.
+Preclampsia: Mothers with diabetes are at a higher risk of developing preclampsia, a potentialy dangerous condition characterized by high blod pressure and organ damage.

 Summary